Big Brother (2020 film)

-Big Brother is a 2020 Indian Malayalam-language action thriller film written, directed, and co-produced by Siddique.
+Big Brother is a 2020 Indian Malayalam-language action thriller film written, directed, and co-produced by Siddique (in his last film before his death).
 It was jointly produced by S Talkies, Shaman International, and Vaishaka Cinema, in association with Carnival Movie Network.
-The film stars Mohanlal in the title role, along with Arbaaz Khan, Vishnu Unnikrishnan, Sarjano Khalid, Anoop Menon, Honey Rose, Mirnaa Menon, Chetan Hansraj, Gaadha, Siddique, and Tini Tom in supporting cast.
+The film stars Mohanlal in the title role, along with an ensemble cast of Arbaaz Khan, Anoop Menon, Vishnu Unnikrishnan, Sarjano Khalid, Honey Rose, Mirnaa Menon, Chetan Hansraj, Irshad, Gaadha, Siddique, Dinesh Panicker, Tini Tom, Devan and John Vijay in supporting cast.
 Big Brother marks Arbaaz Khan's debut appearance in Malayalam cinema.
 The songs and background score for the film was composed by Deepak Dev.

 The film began principal photography in July 2019 and was completed in December.
 It was shot extensively in Bangalore, and the remaining in Mysore, Mangalore, Ernakulam, and Coimbatore.
-Big Brother was released worldwide on 16 January 2020 and received mixed reviews from critics, where the film was unsuccessful at box office.
+It opened to mixed reviews from critics.
+It was a box office bomb.

 Plot

-Sachidanandan is released from prison, where he receives a letter from his brother, who tells that a surprise awaits him.
+Sachidanandan is released from prison, where he receives a letter from his brother, who tells him that a surprise awaits him.
 While travelling, Sachi remembers his past.
 Sachi's father was about to remarry and Sachi was excited about getting a new mother.
-He noticed that the mother had a son which was going to be his step-brother named Vishnu.
-He tries to befriend Vishnu, but he rejects him but later on starts accepting him.
+He noticed that the mother had a son who was going to be his step-brother named Vishnu.
+He tries to befriend Vishnu, but he rejects him and later on starts accepting him.
 His step-mother is also going to have a new baby.
 Once after returning from a function Sachi, witnesses his step-mother being harassed by her ex-husband and tries to take away Vishnu.